tmuras/moosh/www/commands/index.md

     moosh file-list -a id=162

+Example 3: Show all files from course 6

+    moosh file-list course=6

 <a name="file-path">file-path</a>
 ---------

-Show full path in the filesystem to a Moodle file.
+Show full or relative path in the filesystem to Moodle file(s).
 Files can be identified by ID or hash (auto-detected) as arguments or on stdin (-s option).

 Example 1: Show path to a file with contenthash da39a3ee5e6b4b0d3255bfef95601890afd80709